arkon108/getting-clojure/readme.md

 Chapter 11.
 Lazy sequences
 --------------------------

-Suppose we want a bunch of nonsense text, for teting purposes...
+Suppose we want a bunch of nonsense text, for testing purposes...

 ```clojure
 (def jack "All work and no play makes Jack a dull boy")